ptruman/diab/README.md

 ### Splitting DNS and DHCP in piHole

-If you currently use piHole for DHCP, all your DHCP clients will use piHole for DNS.
-You can leave them there, or you can use piHole's dnsmasq config to use another DNS server (i.e. *diab*) and *diab* will then loop back via piHole.
+If you currently use piHole for DHCP, all your DHCP clients are *probably* using piHole for DNS.
+You can leave them there, or you can use piHole's dnsmasq config to use another DNS server (i.e. *diab*) and *diab* can loop back via piHole.
 Assuming you have a bind mounted volume for piHole dnsmasq config, you can just create a file in that folder called *03-pihole-dns-override.conf* and put this one line within it:<br/>
 `dhcp-option=6,1.2.3.4`<br/>
 ...where 1.2.3.4 is your *diab* macvlan IP.
 Then just issue a:<br/>
 `docker restart pihole`<br/>